touhid-2009/rocket-tutorial/README.md

 bind_addr = ":4040"                       # Address and port for the server to listen on (mandatory). bind_addrs = [":4040", ":4041"]           # Multiple addresses and ports to listen on.
-transport = "tcpmux"                      # Transport protocol to use ("tcpmux", "wsmux") (mandatory). default_token = "musix"                   # Default authentication token for secure communication (mandatory). log_level = "info"                        # Log level ("panic", "fatal", "error", "warn", "info", "debug", "trace") (optional, default: "info"). so_rcvbuf = 4194304                       # Socket receive buffer size in bytes (default 0, determined by kernel). so_sndbuf = 1094304                       # Socket send buffer size in bytes (default 0, determined by kernel).
+transport = "tcpmux"                      # Transport protocol to use ("tcpmux", "wsmux") (mandatory). default_token = "musix"                   # Default authentication token for secure communication. log_level = "info"                        # Log level ("panic", "fatal", "error", "warn", "info", "debug", "trace") (optional, default: "info"). so_rcvbuf = 4194304                       # Socket receive buffer size in bytes (default 0, determined by kernel). so_sndbuf = 1094304                       # Socket send buffer size in bytes (default 0, determined by kernel).